conardcarroll/azure_blog/README.md

 #Blog
 This is my blog, built on some cloud (azure?) with a stand in (or ar least some mock someday).

-##TODO
+##Todo
 1. Make azure storage work for the web, not just the SQLEXPRESS-ness running on my laptop.
 1. Make wrapper that allows for dev workflow on non-windows environment.

 ##Moving Forward
 ### First
 Talk about how awesome artists on the social sphere can be.
-Sanity for all.
+Sanity for all...

 ###Second
 Talk about me, everyday i'm shuffling...